ghasshee/pen/README.md

 # Pen

-Pen is a high-level language compiled into EVM bytecodes.
+Pen is a Compiler which comiples the High-Level Language into EVM bytecodes.

 ## Build